 Again you may ask, how much money might a wrongful death settlement bring?
 In general, wrongful death claims, when they succeed via a court ruling or an out-of-court settlement, can bring awards of $500,000 to $100 million.
 Your claim could be more or less of those amounts, depending on the individual nature of the case, the amount of money the defendant can pay, and the facts of how the fatality occurred.

+The definition of wrongful death is a civil lawsuit holding someone responsible for the death of another person.
 We can find what qualifies as a wrongful death in the laws that govern who dies due to the negligence of another person.

 Such a tragedy can happen in a variety of ways, from being killed in a car wreck or in an industrial accident on the job, to suffering death due to a defective drug, defective medical device or medical malpractice.
 Deaths also can be caused by a drunk driver or maybe the result of murder or negligent manslaughter.